Ninja-Squad/ngx-valdemort/release/README.md

 4. You might want to check that the generated version in projects/ngx-valdemort/package.json.
    If something is wrong, you just need to delete the tag created by `yarn release`, reset hard to master and start again.
-5. Delete your dist directory (`rm -rf dist`) then run `yarn build`, `yarn test`, `yarn demobuild`, `yarn demotest` and `yarn doc` to make sure everything is fine, and to produce the artefacts to release.
+5. Delete your dist directory (`rm -rf dist`) then run `yarn build`, `yarn test`, `yarn build:demo`, `yarn test:demo` and `yarn doc` to make sure everything is fine, and to produce the artefacts to release.
    The CI will also do it, but you'd better know sooner than later and check twice).
    You can test the produced library release by linking it (`cd dist/ngx-valdemort; yarn link`) and using it